NiklasTiede/CheatSheet-Linux/README.md

 ## CPU, GPU and Display

+GPU is sometimes necessary when training a neural network or other things with intensive computational workload.
+If connected a monitor as well.

 ```bash
 cat /proc/cpuinfo  # provides all kinds of information toward each virtual cpu core
 ```

 text